-Food and beverages are permitted but not if they are alcoholic or in glass.
-Bring those baby bottles and snacks and packed lunches!
-You can bring bags in so diaper bags are fine!
+Food and beverages are permitted but no alcohol or glass containers.
+Bring those baby bottles, snacks, and packed lunches!
+You can bring bags in, so diaper bags are fine!
 All bags are subject to searches.

 Where Are the Nursing/Breastfeeding Areas at the Indiana State Fair?

 Breastfeeding mothers and their families are welcome at the two Lactation Stations.
 The Milk Bank, in partnership with Metro Indy Lactation Coalition (MILC), is providing two lactation stations at the Indiana State Fair.
 Look for the lactation station RV in the Family Fun Park area, near Little Hands on the Farm, or at the Red Cross building next to Hook’s Pharmacy.

 Where Can I Find a Diaper Changing Table

 Diaper changing stations are located in the Red Cross at the Public Safety Center and in the Red Cross at Hook’s Historic Drug Store.
 The lactation station at the Family Fun Park also has a changing table.